shnee/murica-web-server/README.md

 De-Russified
 ----------------------------------------

 MURICA!
-Web Server!
-Takes out all the sneaky Russian code and replaces it with FREEDOM!
+Web Server! takes out all the sneaky Russian code and replaces it with FREEDOM!

 MURICA!
 Web Server!'s code is pure red, white and blue.
 And by that we mean